New Landlord? The beginner’s guide to renting out your home

 All of the electrical installations and fixings in your property must be checked regularly by a qualified electrical engineer.
 You must also arrange portable appliance testing (PAT) for all of the electrical appliances you provide to your tenant, including washing machines, toasters and kettles.

 Landlords have to provide safe and sanitary conditions for tenants, including safe drinking water, hot water and adequate ventilation.
 You’re also responsible for making sure there is no pollution in your property — caused by substances such as carbon dioxide and mould.
 You must comply with your obligations as laid out in the Housing Health and Safety Rating System.

 Relatively new regulations surrounding the energy efficiency of homes now apply to landlords.
 In short, you must ensure that your home achieves at least an ‘E’ rating under the Minimum Energy Efficiency Standards.
 A rating of ‘F’ or ‘G’ could result in a prohibition or improvement notice.
 A tenant has the right to request energy efficiency improvements to a home, including the fitting of new windows and insulation.

 You have a legal responsibility to ensure that tenants have a clear and established route of escape in the event of a fire.
-And dependent on the size of the property, and how many people are living there, you may also be required to provide alarms and fire extinguishers.
+Depending on the size of the property and how many people live there, you may also be required to provide alarms and fire extinguishers.
 If you’re providing soft furnishings as part of the lease agreement, you must ensure they comply with The Furniture and Furnishings Regulations.